 Sun Exposure can influence the tyre pressure.
 In the sun, your tyres will absorb the heat, which will pass onto the air inside.

-Many cars are fitted with a tyre pressure monitoring system.
-To find out more about the TPMS check out our blog here
+Many cars are fitted with a tyre pressure monitoring system, find out more about the TPMS here.